pinax-network/substreams-raw-blocks/snowflake/evm/README.md

-# `Ethereum`: Snowflake Datashare
+# `EVM`: Snowflake Datashare

+> EVM-compatible blockchain data on Snowflake.

+## Supported chains

+- [x] **Ethereum**
+- [x] **Base**
+- [x] **BSC** (Binance Smart Chain)

-This dataset offers a detailed view of Ethereum blockchain activity, providing critical data points across blocks, transactions, traces, and logs for comprehensive blockchain analysis.
-Designed for developers, analysts, and researchers, this dataset supports advanced analytics, indexing, and querying capabilities tailored to Ethereum's unique structure and behavior.
+This dataset offers a detailed view of blockchain activity, providing critical data points across blocks, transactions, traces, and logs for comprehensive blockchain analysis.
+Designed for developers, analysts, and researchers, this dataset supports advanced analytics, indexing, and querying capabilities tailored to Base's unique structure and behavior.

-Try 30 day limited trial access to the dataset on the [Snowflake Data Marketplace](https://app.snowflake.com/marketplace).
+Try our datasets for free (with limited historical coverage) on the [Snowflake Data Marketplace](https://app.snowflake.com/marketplace).

 ## Tables/Views